-The three-step plan from WordPress to modernize the use of jQuery already led to discussions over the summer.
-The release of WordPress 5.5, i.e. the first step of this plan, caused problems on many websites.
-This was due to not all developers updating their plugins and themes by the end of the jQuery Migrate 1.x library.
+The three-step plan of WordPress , to modernize the use of jQuery, has already led to discussions in the summer.
+Because with the release of WordPress 5.5, the first step of this plan, there were problems on many websites.
+This is because not all developers had updated their Plugins and Themes accordingly to the end of the jQuery Migrate 1.x library.

-WordPress then published the plugin Enable jQuery Migrate Helper which is serving as a temporary solution for all those who encountered problems with the update.
-In WordPress 5.6, the second step of the plan, this interim solution is not supposed to work anymore.
+WordPress then released the Plugin Enable jQuery Migrate Helper for immediate help, which you can think of as a sort of short-term stopgap for those who had trouble with the transition.
+However, in WordPress 5.6, the second step of the plan, this interim solution is not supposed to work anymore.

 So you need to ensure you keep all your plugins and themes up to date and, most importantly, check whether they're still being updated.
 The announcement to modernize jQuery usage was announced several months in advance so there was certainly enough time for developers to update their plugins and themes.

-If you're currently using the plugin "Enable jQuery Migrate Helper" and you don't see any error messages, you're unlikely to have any issues with WordPress 5.6.
-You can alternatively contact the plugin or theme developers directly before updating.
-By the way: the third and final step of this update will follow in March 2021 with WordPress 5.7.
+If you are currently using the Plugin "Enable jQuery Migrate Helper" and don't see any error messages, you shouldn' t have any problems with WordPress 5.6.
+Otherwise, contact the developers of your Themes and/or your affected Plugins before updating.
+By the way: The third and last step of this modernization will follow in March 2021 with WordPress 5.7.